dannejosefsson/weekly-report/app/README.md

-# Vagrant and Puppet configuration for NodeJS & MongoDB.

-Vagrant configuration with puppet to create a Virtual Box machine with Ubuntu Server 14.04.

-Installation:
-Install Vagrant on your machine.
-Install Virtual Box on your machine.

-Puppet Manifest will install:
-[Nodejs v0.10.\*, MongoDB 2.4.\*, wget, git, vim, htop]
+# Angular Express Seed

+Start an awesome app with AngularJS on the front, Express + Node on the back.
+This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app for those who want to use Node to serve their app.

+The seed contains angular libraries, test libraries and a bunch of scripts all preconfigured for instant web development gratification.
+Just clone the repo (or download the zip/tarball) and you're ready to develop your application.

+The seed app shows how to wire together Angular client-side components with Express on the server.
+It also illustrates writing angular partials/views with the Jade templating library.

+_Note: Although Jade supports interpolation, you should be doing that mostly on the client.
+Mixing server and browser templating will convolute your app.
+Instead, use Jade as a syntactic sugar for HTML, and let AngularJS take care of interpolation on the browser side._

-## How to get started
+## How to use angular-express-seed

-SSH into vagrant, cd /vagrant/app , run `npm install` to grab the dependencies, and start hacking!
+Clone the angular-express-seed repository, run `npm install` to grab the dependencies, and start hacking!

 ### Running the app